IELTS Reading: A smart and the best strategy to handle YES/NO/NOT GIVEN

 “Examples of ancient stepwells can be found all over the world.”

-Let’s break the question.
+Let’s break down the question.

 We can break it like the following pattern: